The FTC Charges For COPPA Violation

-UNITED STATES OF AMERICA
+UNITED STATES DISTRICT COURT NORTHERN DISTRICT OF CALIFORNIA

 UNITED STATES OF AMERICA, Plaintiff, vs. UNIXIZ, Inc., a corporation doing business as i-Dressup.com, and ZHIJUN LIU and XICHEN ZHANG, individually and as officers of UNIXIZ, Inc.,